 Since our initial commercial launch, we have been able to rapidly innovate and bring more products to market than our competitors.
 We have commercially launched seven insulin pumps in the United States since 2012, three of which we also launched outside the United States since 2018.
 Four of our insulin pumps have featured integration with CGM technology, of which two have also featured an automated insulin delivery (AID) algorithm.
 The United States Food and Drug Administration (FDA) has defined requirements for the interoperability of devices as a complete AID system, which we believe will help support continued rapid innovation by streamlining the regulatory pathway for integrated products in the United States.
 This interoperability designation is comprised of three categories: alternate controller enabled (ACE) infusion pumps, integrated continuous glucose monitor (iCGM) devices, and interoperable automated glycemic controller (iAGC) technology.
-In June 2018, the t:slim X2 was the first insulin pump designated as compatible with iCGM devices; in February 2019 the t:slim X2 was the first insulin pump to receive ACE pump designation, and in December 2019 our Control-IQ technology for the t:slim X2 was cleared as the first iAGC for users age 14 and older.
-In June 2020, we received an expanded indication for our Control-IQ technology for users age six and older.
+In June 2018, the t:slim X2 was the first insulin pump designated as compatible with iCGM devices; in February 2019 the t:slim X2 was the first insulin pump to receive ACE pump designation, and in December 2019 our Control-IQ technology for the t:slim X2 was cleared as the first iAGC.

-In the four-year period ended June 30, 2020, we shipped approximately 169,000 insulin pumps, which is representative of our estimated global installed customer base, assuming the typical four-year reimbursement cycle.
-Approximately 137,000 of these pumps were shipped to customers in the United States and approximately 32,000 were shipped to international markets.
+In the four-year period ended September 30, 2020, we shipped approximately 188,000 insulin pumps, which is representative of our estimated global installed customer base, assuming the typical four-year reimbursement cycle.
+Approximately 152,000 of these pumps were shipped to customers in the United States and approximately 36,000 were shipped to international markets.

-Today, our t:slim X2 hardware platform represents 100% of our new pump shipments and now nearly all of our in-warranty customers benefit from having the X2 platform.
+Today, our t:slim X2 hardware platform represents 100% of our new pump shipments and nearly all of our in-warranty customers benefit from having the X2 platform.
 The simple-to-use t:slim X2 is the smallest durable insulin pump available, and the only commercial insulin pump that allows users to update their pumps' software quickly and easily from a personal computer using our revolutionary Tandem Device Updater tool.
-This unique offering positions us to bring future innovations, including our next generation AID algorithms, to our in-warranty t:slim X2 customers faster than the industry has been able to in the past and independent of the typical four-year insurance pump reimbursement cycle.
+This unique offering has allowed us to bring future innovations, including our next generation AID algorithms, to our in-warranty t:slim X2 customers faster than the industry was able to in the past and independent of the typical four-year insurance pump reimbursement cycle.
 We have offered in-warranty t:slim customers in the United States four different software updates for no-cost since the Tandem Device Updater was approved in July 2016, including our two AID algorithms, Basal-IQ technology and Control-IQ technology.
 Basal-IQ technology launched in August 2018 and is a predictive low glucose suspend feature that is designed to temporarily suspend insulin delivery to help reduce the frequency and duration of hypoglycemic events.
 Control-IQ technology launched in January 2020 and is an advanced hybrid-closed loop feature, designed to help increase a user's time in targeted glycemic range.
 It is the first and only system cleared to deliver automatic correction boluses in addition to adjusting insulin to help prevent high and low blood sugar.
-Outside the United States we began selling efforts with t:slim X2 with Dexcom G5 CGM integration in the third quarter of 2018, offering no-cost software updates for Basal-IQ technology in the third quarter of 2019, and initiated our scaled launch of Control-IQ technology updates in select geographies in July 2020, which we plan to continue throughout the second half of 2020, subject to required regulatory and reimbursement approvals.
+Outside the United States we began selling efforts with t:slim X2 with Dexcom G5 CGM integration in the third quarter of 2018, and began offering Basal-IQ technology in the third quarter of 2019.
+In July 2020, we initiated our scaled launch of Control-IQ technology in select geographies, which we plan to continue subject to required regulatory and reimbursement approvals.